 In the world of accountants, red signifies a loss, and black signifies a profit.
-For many retailers, the Christmas holiday sales season represents one half to three quarters of their annual sales.
-Often, retailers are losing money , until holiday sales begin.
-Holiday sales formally begin on the day after Thanksgiving.
+For many retailers, the Christmas holiday sales season represents an amazing one half to three quarters of their annual sales.
+Often, retailers are losing money all year long, until holiday sales begin.
+Historically, holiday sales formally begin on the day after Thanksgiving.
+Sales on this day have traditionally been huge.
 So, Black Friday represents that turning point,. from a loss towards big profits!

 We hope you enjoy Black Friday almost as much as the retailers do!